Encoding many-valued logic in $\lambda$-calculus: Encoding many-valued logic in -calculus

-In the conclusion of~\cite{BergstraPol2011} Bergstra and Van de Pol remark that their complete axiomatisation generalises to five- and higher valued logics, as long as one add axioms of the form $\lnot p = p$ for each new truth value $p$.
+Finally using Corollary~\ref{HAIlO}, it is also straightforward to calculate the truth tables of a five-valued logic encoded in $\lambda$-calculus.
+See Figure~\ref{fiveValuedLogic}.
+This the five-valued logic that Bergstra and Van de Pol left implicit in their final remark in ~\cite{BergstraPol2011} that their complete axiomatisation generalises to five- and higher valued logics, as long as one adds axioms of the form $\lnot p = p$ for each new truth value $p$.